 These discounts are not just for new cardholders, though.

-In July 2020, the retailer also was offering $500 off installed sheds or garages, plus an additional 5% back, if you make the purchase on your The Home Depot Consumer Credit Card.
+The retailer also offers limited-time deals to existing cardholders.
+One previous example of this was an offer for $500 off installed sheds or garages, plus an additional 5% back if you make the purchase with the store card.

 Extended Return Policy

 One additional way The Home Depot Consumer Credit Card could potentially save you some money is through its generous return policy.

 Instead of the standard 90-day return policy for new or unopened merchandise, the retailer allows its cardholders to make returns for up to one year from the purchase date.
 While this doesn’t save you any money on the front end, it could buy you some time to decide whether you made the right purchase or not.

 And you may not even need your sales receipt.
 Since the purchase was made on the in-house credit card, Home Depot will be able to locate your transaction data for up to 365 days from the purchase date.